w3c/wot/testing/plan.md

 These categories are described in the following sections.

 ### To Do
-* Better coverage of normative assertions, e.g. for constraints specified in ontology files
+* Better coverage of normative assertions, e.g. for constraints specified in ontology, SHACL, and WebIDL files, tables, etc.
 * Specific testing plans for each normative assertion for Thing Description deliverable
 * Normative assertions and specific testing plan for each for Scripting API deliverable
+* Normative assertions and specific testing plan for each for Protocol Bindings deliverable

 ## Thing Description Validation
 Thing Description validation is the process of determining whether a given Thing Description file